it-all/phpInit/README.md

 ```
 require __DIR__ . '/../src/init.php';
 ```
 Your class files can be autoloaded anywhere under the src directory.
-It's recommended to create a Domain directory for your include files.
+It's recommended to create a Domain directory under src for your include files.

 To upgrade:
 ```